Tarekwael1/AWS-Project/README.md

    * Inbound:
      * <br/>SSH   TCP   22   from the security group of the Lambda and our local IP, if you need to connect with it from your local machine.
    * Outbound:
-     * MYSQL/Aurora   TCP     3306     to your local IP, if you created with RDS locally.
+     * MYSQL/Aurora   TCP     3306     to your local IP, if you created it locally with RDS.
 3. Lambda:

    * Outbound: